 The Lautenberg Amendment, first enacted in 1990 to facilitate resettlement of Jews from the former Soviet Union, has allowed HIAS to bring tens of thousands to safety.
-As the worldwide refugee situation changed, the Lautenberg Amendment was expanded to include persecuted religious minorities in other countries, such as Jews, Christians, Baha’is, Sabaean-Mandaeans, and Zoroastrians from Iran.
+As the worldwide refugee situation changed, the Lautenberg Amendment, originally proposed by Senator Frank R. Lautenberg of New Jersey, was later expanded to include persecuted religious minorities in other countries, such as Jews, Christians, Baha’is, Sabaean-Mandaeans, and Zoroastrians from Iran.
 Despite being a crucial part of U.S. refugee policy, it expires each year and must be reauthorized.

 Please be aware that HIAS does not provide consultations on general immigration questions or on immigration options to the U.S. HIAS cannot assist in obtaining tourist or work visas.
 If you still have questions, please contact firstname.lastname@example.org.